-The placard shown at the right must be attached to the trampoline enclosure by the owner.

-If the placard is missing or illegible, call our Customer Hot Line toll-free at 877-927-8777, Monday through Friday, 8 a.m. until 5 p.m.
+The placard shown at the below must be attached to the trampoline enclosure by the owner (see assembly page 21).
+If the placard is missing or illegible, call our Customer Hotline toll free at 1-877-927-8777, Monday through Friday, 8 a.m. until 5 p.m.
 Central Time, to order a free replacement placard.

-Note: The placard shown is not actual size.
+Note: The placard is not shown actual size.